JakeSkiba16/R_TimeSeriesAnalysis_MiniProject/README.md

 ## Files

-- `Open Power Systems Data.csv`: Raw dataset
-- To open the R script, view the other file in the repository
+- To open the R script and datase, view the other files in the repository

 ## Future Improvements